 5. Detail the Detriment of Excessive Debt

-6. Educate Them on On Bank Fees
+6. Educate Them on Bank Fees